False labor; Braxton Hicks contractions

-Most pregnant women feel mild contractions before true labor begins.
-These are called Braxton Hicks contractions, or “false” labor.
-Unlike true labor, false labor won’t cause the cervix to dilate, or open.
+Most pregnant women feel mild contractions as they near the end of their pregnancies and before labor begins.
+These are called Braxton Hicks contractions, or "false labor."
+Unlike true labor, false labor won't cause the cervix to open (dilate).

 If you are having false labor, take a warm bath and drink plenty of fluids to ease your discomfort.

 Lightening: This happens when your baby's head "drops" down into your pelvis.